Futuring Craft 24: Conference The Value of Craft

 Call for Submissions

-The Indian Ocean Craft Triennial is pleased to call for submissions to the international conference Futuring Craft 24: The Value of Craft.
-The conference is part of the 2024 Triennial (IOTA24) and extends its theme 'Codes in Parallel', which contemplates the various languages inherent in contemporary crafts.[The call for initial submissions – abstracts – will close on 31 October 2023.
-See full list of dates below.]
+The Indian Ocean Craft Triennial issued a call for submissions to the international conference Futuring Craft 24: The Value of Craft in late 2023.
+The conference is part of the 2024 Triennial (IOTA24) and extends its theme 'Codes in Parallel', which contemplates the various languages inherent in contemporary crafts.[See full list of dates below.]

-Futuring Craft 24 welcomes submissions from anywhere in the world – in the form of either full papers or practice-led research, with intention to present in-person or online.
+Futuring Craft 24 welcomes submissions from anywhere in the world – in the form of either full papers or practice-led research and stories, with intention to present in-person or online.

 In collaboration with Garland magazine and WoCCA, the IOTA conference provides a platform for deepening knowledge on topics that reflect the diversity of approaches to craft making and consumption.
 We encourage proposals from individuals in a variety of creative fields; theorists, academics, craft practitioners, artists, designers, makers, curators, campaigners, and activists.
 Much like the first iteration, the conference offers opportunities for a variety of submission formats, such as theory presentations, audio-visual documentation of objects and makers.